Practical Ethics for a Changing World

 Attention Capitalism

-In this 1/3/25 NYT article MSNBC’s Chris Hayes discusses how corporations monetize user attention, and the lengths they will go …
+In this 1/3/25 NYT article MSNBC’s Chris Hayes discusses how corporations monetize user attention, and …

 Why Bother?